 - Insert the center pole pulling the bottom of the pole to the center of the tent.
-Place the pole foot on a large sturdy board about 2 feet x 2 feet by 2 inches to prevent the pole from sinking into the snow.
+Place the pole foot on a large sturdy board about 60cm x 60cm by 5cm to prevent the pole from sinking into the snow.

 - Install the A-frame door pole.

 - Repeat steps 9 and 10 to attach each guy line.

 - Tension each guy line until the canvas is taut.

 - Retension the guy lines periodically as the tent settles on the snow.

 To take down the tent, simply pull your paracord hitches knots on the guylines, remove the A-frame pole followed buy the center pole, and then pull the groundsheet knots.
 Remember NEVER PACK YOUR TENT WET, even a damp guy line can cause mold growth.
 The groundsheet will likely be wet on the snow-side so detach it fold it up separately if needed.
 Let your tent dry completely at home before packing it back in the bag if necessary.
 Throwing the tent/groundsheet over your car in a garage is a great way to dry it out if your short on space inside your home.